Last Updated on March 31, 2022 by Grow with Bovees

 The box comes with everything you will need to easily complete the construction instantly, including a screwdriver!

-Installing the Yimby composter is pretty straightforward, but an extra set of hands will speed up the process.
+The assembly process of the Yimby composter is pretty straightforward, but an extra set of hands will speed up the process.

 The Yimby compost tumbler comes with detailed, trustworthy installation instructions, so it’s hard to get things wrong.